Prostate Cancer

 Prostate cancer is the most common cancer for men in the UK, with over 40 000 new cases diagnosed every year.
 The most common symptom for prostate cancer is having difficulty peeing, this could include:

-• having to get up at night to pee
+- having to get up during the night to pee

 If you have any of these symptoms make an appointment with your GP, early detection is important.
-Testing for prostate cancer can be done in a number of ways, your GP can discuss these with you, they usually include a blood test or biopsy or a rectal examination.
+Testing for prostate cancer can be done in a number of ways, they usually include a blood test or biopsy or a rectal examination.

 The chances of developing prostate cancer increase as you age.
 Most cases develop in men aged 50 or older.